Job Setup Features

 - Live "Preview Mark" Capability: Avoid mistakes with easy job setup by being able to view an outline of the mark right on your part and make edits in real time without having to enter and exit a preview mode.

-- Laser Marking Recipes: Our SMARTmark laser marking systems include laser marking profiles for easy setup using standard marking settings per material
+- Laser Marking Recipes: Our SMARTmark and LightWriter laser marking systems include laser marking profiles for easy setup using standard marking settings per material.

 Built-In Motion Control

 MECCO's Laser Marking Software can control up to 4-axis of motion simultaneously that can be programmed directly into each individual job, including rotary indexers, x-y tables, rotary tables, and z-axis.

 MECCO's software offers the ability to mark a wide range of 1D and 2D barcodes, and editing the code’s overall size, cell size, line spacing, inversion and shape is made easy with our user interface.
 Includes the most commonly used options, such as: